motibytes/SorceRawr.github.io/_posts/2021-07-06-Notes-Neverending.md

 <!-- make this beautiful like a journal E4D4C8 D2B48C-->
 <!-- This document started with a thought, what if the notes on the road of the search for unlimited creativity were available in one text.<br> -->

+<figure class="highlight"><pre><code class="language-plaintext" data-lang="plaintext">

+'Tis so much joy!
+'Tis so much joy!
+If I should fail, what poverty!
+And yet, as poor as I,
+Have ventured all upon a throw!
+Have gained!
+Yes!
+Hesitated so --
+This side the Victory!

+Life is but Life!
+And Death, but Death!
+Bliss, but Bliss, and Breath but Breath!
+And if indeed I fail,
+At least, to know the worst, is sweet!
+Defeat means nothing but Defeat,
+No drearier, can befall!

+And if I gain!
+Oh Gun at Sea!
+Oh Bells, that in the Steeples be!
+At first, repeat it slow!
+For Heaven is a different thing,
+Conjectured, and waked sudden in -
+And might extinguish me!
+</code></pre></figure>

 <br>
 <h1> Artists Way Week 2  </h1>
 <h2> Julia Cameron </h2>